munificent/craftinginterpreters/book/types-of-values.md

 ^code table-comparisons (1 before, 1 after)

-Inside `binary()` we have a switch to generate the right bytecode for each operator.
+Inside `binary()` we have a switch to generate the right bytecode for each token type.
 We add cases for the six new operators:

 ^code comparison-operators (1 before, 1 after)